Buskcoin/processing/README.md

 ==========

 This is the official source code for the [Roombaide](http://iaroc.org) Development Environment (RDE).
-This is a fork of Roombaide intended to be used to control create 2 robots and is very much a work in progress.
+This is a fork of Processing intended to be used to control create 2 robots and is very much a work in progress.

 __Please help.__
 The instructions for building the source [are here](https://github.com/roombaide/roombaide/wiki/Build-Instructions).